Palliative Care Team

 The term "palliative care" is used to describe the care and support that is provided to people who have a life-limiting or life-threatening illness.

-• Life-limiting conditions are those for which there is no reasonable hope of cure and from which children or young people will die.
+• Life-limiting conditions are those for which there are no possible curative therapies and from which children or young people will die.
 Some of these conditions can cause children to deteriorate over time, making them increasingly dependent on parents and carers.

 • Life-threatening conditions are those for which curative treatment may be possible but may fail, such as children with cancer.
 This does not include children who have had successful curative treatment or are in long-term remission.